matoous/dzxcz/content/about/index.md

 Hi, I'm Matouš!

 I work as a software engineer at [SumUp](https://sumup.com/) and do a lot of sports.
-I am currently training for my first [Ironman](https://en.wikipedia.org/wiki/Ironman_Triathlon) and an [Ultramarathon](https://www.aranbyutmb.com/en/).
-I run and cycle a lot but I'm neglecting the swimming.
-I do plenty of other sports too, like backcountry skiing, climbing, and anything else that I find enjoyable.

-The rest of my free time is spent on coding, [reading](/books), cooking, and other stuff.
+The rest of my free time is spent on coding, friends, [reading](/books), cooking, and other stuff.
-In 2019 I also started this blog to force myself into writing more and to have a place where I could share my thoughts and knowledge.
+This blog was started in 2019 to force myself into writing more and to have a place where I could share my thoughts and knowledge.
 Please take this whole site with grain of salt as my english is far from perfect, and I feel like creating a coherent piece of writing is still impossible task for me ([I am working on it though]({{< ref "/books/sense_of_style" >}})).